 - Have been diagnosed with anxiety, OCD, PTSD, depression, ADD/ADHD, bipolar disorder, panic disorder, or any other chronic mental health disorder.

 - Persistently feel empty, sad, anxious, hopeless, or have suicidal thoughts.

 - Find no pleasure in previously enjoyed activities.

 - Experience digestive problems or headaches that don’t respond to treatment

 Studies indicate that abusing substances can worsen mental health conditions, but there is no need to suffer alone.
 Our highly-trained, compassionate clinical staff guide you in addressing any hidden mental health issues that are a contributing factor to your addiction struggles.

-Our Louisville Kentucky dual diagnosis addiction therapy program works together with patients and families to identify your triggers and develop a workable plan for dual diagnosis treatment.
+Our Louisville dual diagnosis treatment program works together with patients and families to identify your triggers and develop a workable plan for dual diagnosis treatment.
 We work to treat the whole person and that includes providing tools for improving mental health.
-Call our dual diagnosis addiction therapy in Louisville Kentucky today for any questions you may have on dual diagnosis treatment.
+Call us today for any questions you may have on dual diagnosis treatment.